rmai21/web102_Project3/README.md

-# Web Development Project 2 - *The Ultimate PM Interview*
+# Web Development Project 3 - *The Ultimate PM Interview*

 Submitted by: **Rajvi Maisuria**

-This web app: **This web application creates a flashcard web app for studying Product Management terminology and frameworks to prep for interviews and case studies.**
+This web app: **Helps with studying PM definitions, terminology and frameworks.**

-Time spent: **3** hours spent in total
+Time spent: **1** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [X] **The app displays the title of the card set, a short description, and the total number of cards**
-  - [X] Title of card set is displayed
-  - [X] A short description of the card set is displayed
-  - [X] A list of card pairs is created
-  - [X] The total number of cards in the set is displayed
-  - [X] Card set is represented as a list of card pairs (an array of dictionaries where each dictionary contains the question and answer is perfectly fine)
-- [X] **A single card at a time is displayed**
-  - [X] Only one half of the information pair is displayed at a time
-- [X] **Clicking on the card flips the card over, showing the corresponding component of the information pair**
+- [ ] **The user can enter their guess into an input box *before* seeing the flipside of the card**
+  - Application features a clearly labeled input box with a submit button where users can type in a guess
-  - [X] Clicking on a card flips it over, showing the back with corresponding information
+  - Clicking on the submit button with an **incorrect** answer shows visual feedback that it is wrong
-  - [X] Clicking on a flipped card again flips it back, showing the front
+  -  Clicking on the submit button with a **correct** answer shows visual feedback that it is correct
+- [X] **The user can navigate through an ordered list of cardss**
-- [X] **Clicking on the next button displays a new card**
+  - A forward/next button displayed on the card navigates to the next card in a set sequence when clicked
+  - A previous/back button displayed on the card returns to the previous card in the set sequence when clicked
+  - Both the next and back buttons should have some visual indication that the user is at the beginning or end of the list (for example, graying out and no longer being available to click), not allowing for wrap-around navigation

 ## Video Walkthrough